tsboom/dwetl/docs/database_setup.md

 scp jsmith@pgcommondev.lib.umd.edu:/nfsdbbackup/pgsql/dump-usmai_dw_etl9.custom.Tuesday-pm .
 ```

-## Using pgcommondev for development
+## Using dw-db-test for development to look into the test reporting database.

-**Note:** Changes made to the pgcommondev.lib.umd.edu server will be visible to all users of that server, so it is not recommended when doing local development that might result in destructive changes to the database.

-To connect to Postgres running on pgcommondev, it is recommended that an SSH tunnel be used so that you can work on this project from any IP address.
+To connect to the reporting database running on dw-db-test.lib.umd.edu, it is recommended that an SSH tunnel be used so that you can work on this project from any IP address.

 To start an SSH tunnel to port 3333, open a terminal window and type:

-`ssh -L 3333:pgcommondev.lib.umd.edu:5439 <your username>@pgcommondev.lib.umd.edu`
+`ssh -L 3333:dw-db-test.lib.umd.edu:5432 thschone@dw-db-test.lib.umd.edu`

 Enter your username and password and leave this tunnel open in your terminal window.

-In the "config/database_credentials.py" file the following properties can be used:
+In the .env file the following properties can be used for the repoting database:

 ```
-DB_USER = 'usmai_dw'
-DB_PASSWORD = '<USMAI_DW_USER_PASSWORD>'
-DB_NAME = 'usmai_dw_etl'
-DB_HOST_NAME= '127.0.0.1'
-DB_PORT= '3333'
+# The username to use in connecting to the database
+REPORTING_DB_USER=usmai_dw
+# The password to use in connecting to the database
+REPORTING_DB_PASSWORD=<password>
+# The name of the database
+REPORTING_DB_NAME=usmai_dw_reporting
+# The hostname/IP address of the Postgres server
+#REPORTING_DB_HOST_NAME=dw-db-test.lib.umd.edu
+REPORTING_DB_HOST_NAME=localhost
+# The port to use to connect to the Postgres server
+REPORTING_DB_PORT=3333
 ```

-where \<USMAI_DW_USER_PASSWORD> is the password for the "usmai_dw" Postgres user.
+where <password> is the password for the "usmai_dw" Postgres user on dw-db-test.